braintree/braintree_ios/README.md

 * `Braintree` is the top-level entry point to the SDK.
 You are here.
 * [Braintree-Drop-In](https://github.com/braintree/braintree_ios_preview/tree/master/Braintree/Drop-In) composes API with Credit Card and PayPal UI to create a "three liner" payment form.
 (See also BTDropInViewControler.h)
 * [Braintree-Payments-UI](https://github.com/braintree/braintree_ios_preview/tree/master/Braintree/UI) is a set of reusable UI componenets related to payments.
 * [Braintree-PayPal](https://github.com/braintree/braintree_ios_preview/tree/master/Braintree/PayPal) provides a PayPal button and view controller.
-(See also BTPayPalControl.)
+(See also BTPayPalButton.)
 * [Braintree-API](https://github.com/braintree/braintree_ios_preview/tree/master/Braintree/api) provides the networking and communications layer; it depends on AFNetworking.
 (See also BTClient.)

 The individual components may be of interest for advanced integrations and are each available as subspecs.